Chapter 8:

 "How old were you then?"

-"Old.
+"Old!
 And if it all ended no one will care if you serve your time in volunteering or not."

 "It's not about anyone.
 I decided to do this so I will do it properly."

-Roxy looks at her, playfulness subdued.
+Roxy looked at her, playfulness subdued.

 "Thank you."
 She said, a little automatic but coming from the heart.